What is COVID-19 and how it could impact my move?

 Thanks to technology, there is no need to have an in-house moving estimation.
 Instead, request a virtual survey.
 It limits human-to-human contact, which is a great way to reduce the spread of the virus.

 - To avoid the spread of the virus, you should only use new moving boxes and moving supplies

-- Moving boxes and moving supplies placed on the counter
+- Moving boxes and woman sitting on the counter.

 6. High risk: Borrowing moving boxes and supplies from other people

 The Coronavirus can survive on surfaces, including cardboard boxes.
 Don’t borrow moving boxes and supplies as it may carry the virus over to you and your family.
 Opt for unused boxes and supplies and disinfect where and as possible.